OpenDominion/OpenDominion/CONTRIBUTING.md

 $ php bin/artisan serve
 ```

 OpenDominion uses a SQLite database by default for development, so there's no need to setup MySQL or anything PDO-compatible unless you really want to.
+Using things like Apache/Nginx with MySQL/MariaDB is possible at your own discretion.

+Due to hardcoded SQL queries in the [GameTickCommand class](https://github.com/WaveHack/OpenDominion/blob/master/src/Console/Commands/GameTickCommand.php), database engines other than Sqlite and MySQL are **not** supported.

 Make sure the directories `app/bootstrap/cache` and `app/storage` are writable.